 The 300 year old beamed barn at Fillingdon Farm provides a modern yet historical setting for paintings and ceramics, whilst the sculptures look striking against the backdrop of the rolling Chiltern Hills.

 A far cry from city galleries, Fillingdon Fine Art is a relaxed, calm and aesthetically pleasing environment.
-Rural fields provide plenty of parking; refreshments are offered, and all ages are welcome to linger and enjoy the art and ambiance.
+Rural fields provide plenty of parking; refreshments are offered, and all ages are welcome to linger and enjoy the art and ambience.